How to edit the directory?

 A vote is technically a comment (so all information above applies here, too) with some extra rules.

-You can’t vote on your own method (i.e., you’re one of the authors of the publication of the method).
+You can’t vote on your own method (i.e. when you’re one of the authors of the publication of the method).
 Still, you can add other comments to your work (such as responses to questions, additional details, etc.), but not a vote.

 If you vote on a method, it is appreciated if you add some justification why you support or oppose the method.
 This is especially important, if you oppose a method.